lizs17/GIP_Cardiac_MRI/README.md

 # Reconstruction Demo (Poisson Sampling)

-# Reconstruction Demo (Non-Cartesian Trajectories)
+# Reconstruction Demo (For Cartesian and Non-Cartesian Trajectories)
+* This part will be made available upon publication of the article.

+# Network Pretrain Details
 * This part will be made available upon publication of the article.

 # Demo